 You can enable or disable an issued device.
-When you disable a device, the device is disabled in the MyID database so that it cannot be used to authenticate to MyID, and its certificates are suspended.
+When you disable a device, the device is disabled in the MyID database so that it cannot be used to authenticate to MyID, and its certificates are suspended, if any are issued on the device.